Barnaan2/UI-with-JavaFx/README.md

 # Ui-with-JavaFx
-Some basic Ui elements with java using  JavaFx Lib.
+Basic Ui elements with java using  JavaFx Lib.